Camelot Unchained: C.U.B.E.

-In addition to developing a modern MMO Camelot Unchained is being developed side by side with a building system called CUBE (Camelot Unchained Building Environment) which functions similarly to other block placing building games.
+Camelot Unchained is being developed side by side with a building system called CUBE (Camelot Unchained Building Environment) which functions similarly to other block placing building games.
 The program runs with the same graphics and UI systems as the main game making Addons or mods fairly easy to write and possibly crossover.
-CUBE is intended to have a fully functioning physics system (although it is a player option).
+CUBE is intended to have a fully functioning physics system, but it is a player option.
 Currently CUBE is available to all backers of Camelot Unchained, and is open 24/7 even while the base game is still in early testing phases.